wp-plugins/external-video-for-everybody/readme.txt

 approach.
 I also offer an options page where you can define site-wide default paths and dimensions.
 The defaults can be overridden in any particular shortcode, but if most of your video resides in the same place and has consistent dimensions, site-wide defaults keep the shortcodes simple.
 Soukenik's shortcodes give you more control over playback options.

-**Important:** Preloading (autobuffering) preferences are supported unevenly across browers and versions of browsers.
+**Important:** Most autobuffering problems have been settled, but preloading (autobuffering) preferences are supported unevenly in some older browers and versions of browsers.
 Depending on how many movies you serve on a single page, and on how large they are, autobuffering can significantly slow your clients' browsers, and it can also hit your bandwidth.